mbprado/mrtgaxe/README.md

 - **Why it is not written in Python?**: While it would be still very convenient, Python and its libraries requires extra setup and storage space.
 - **MRTG interface is so ugly and seems outdated**: That's true, there are many options out there with better interfaces, like Graphana, but the intention here is easy and ligh setup (M.I.S.S.)
 - **Can I use it with Apache, Nginx?**: Absolutely.
 You can use only the mrtg.cfg file and setup it in your own web environment.
+- **I can't see the detail of last 5 minutes**: For realtime analysis, use the AxeOS interface instead.
+MRTG plots average 5 minute graphics and should be used for anomaly identification, recurrent issues and historical data for example.
 - **Any plans porting it to Windos/Mac?**: Yes, probably with docker, but at the cost of simplicity of deployment.

 ---